Bartolomeo Scappi: The Renaissance Maestro of Italian Cooking — kooks stove talk

 • Torta Parmigiana: A baked cheese and egg dish layered with pasta, meat, and spices—a forerunner to modern lasagna.

-• Stuffed Meats and Fowl: Scappi perfected the art of stuffing meats with intricate mixtures of herbs, fruits, and nuts, creating dishes that were both flavourful and visually striking.
+• Stuffed Meats and Fowl: Scappi perfected the art of stuffing meats.
+He used intricate mixtures of herbs, fruits, and nuts.
+This created dishes that were both flavourful and visually striking.

 • Pastries and Sweets: He developed numerous recipes for intricate pastries, marzipan, and sugared fruits, elevating desserts to an art form.

-• Broths and Pottages: His detailed instructions on creating clear broths and hearty stews demonstrated a refined palate and deep knowledge of flavour layering.
+• Broths and Pottages: His detailed instructions on creating clear broths demonstrated a refined palate.
+His hearty stews showed a deep knowledge of flavour layering.

 The Impact of Opera dell’arte del cucinare